 Whether written in a letter from the Birmingham jail or during his many interviews, Dr. King showed us how to use the right words to motivate and involve people in a cause.
 Setting the proper tone and repeating themes and descriptions to evoke concrete images are all vital in getting your point across.

 When it comes to spreading your company’s message, don’t take chances.
 Hire a PR firm to help you.
 Perhaps the most significant lesson you can learn from Dr. King is to never give up.
 At Axia Public Relations, we know there is perhaps only one guarantee in PR: If you do nothing, you’ll get nothing.
 We position our clients in the best light for increased momentum and greatest advantage.
-To find out more, contact us or download our free e-book Maximizing Your Public Relations Investment today.
+To find out more, contact us or download our e-book Maximizing Your Public Relations Investment today.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.